 “I don’t think any of us are doing too good," said the boy's grandmother, Angela Green, "and I think by [the shooting] happening so quickly and the way that it happened..it’s going to take us a long time.”

-Green said detectives told family Messer was charged with murder because of gunshot residue found on his hands.
+Green said detectives told family that found gunshot residue was also found on Messer's hands.
 Norfolk police have not confirmed the comment.

 © 2017 WVEC-TV